Valery Pikalyov: Biography

-Born September 2, 1968 in the village of Vypolzovo, Bologovsky District, Tver Oblast, RSFSR.
+Pikalyov was born on September 2, 1968 in the village of Vypolzovo, Bologovsky District, Tver Oblast, RSFSR.

 From 1986 to 2018, he served in the Soviet Armed Forces and following the dissolution of the Soviet Union, the Russian Armed Forces.

 In 2002, he graduated from the Saint Petersburg University of the Ministry of Internal Affairs of Russia.

 After graduating, he began working in the government of the Leningrad Oblast as Deputy Chairman for Security.
 He was Deputy Chairman of the Government of the Novgorod Oblast for Housing and Public Utilities, Fuel and Energy Complex and Construction.

 Valery Pikalyov worked in the Presidential Security Service of the President of Russia, responsible for the security of his residence in Novgorod Oblast.

 At a meeting of the Legislative Assembly of Saint Petersburg on November 27, 2019, Valery Pikalyov was appointed to the post of Vice Governor and head of the Administration of the Governor of Saint Petersburg.

 On May 14, 2024, Prime Minister Mikhail Mishustin signed a governmental resolution appointing Valery Pikalyov as the head of the Federal Customs Service of Russia.